Physician Assistant MS

 - On-site cadaver lab

-- Integrative medicine approach
+- Integrative medicine approach to care

 - 28-month schedule and January start date

 The University of Bridgeport PA Program is proud of the record of success our graduates have achieved as first-time takers of the Physician Assistant National Certifying Exam (PANCE).
 The program's five-year average for first-time pass rates is 98%, well above national comparisons of 95%.
 View our NCCPA official 5-year report.

 The Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) has granted Accreditation-Continued status to the University of Bridgeport Physician Assistant Program sponsored by University of Bridgeport.
 Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.

 Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
 The approximate date for the next validation review of the program by the ARC-PA will be September 2023.
 The review date is contingent upon continued compliance with the Accreditation Standards and ARC-PA policy.